-SJU will encourage, report and monitor its progress toward achieving Affirmative Action objectives.
+SJU will encourage, report and monitor its progress toward achieving Affirmative February 2018 221 | P a g e Action objectives.
 Any employee or subcontractor who does not comply with the Equal Opportunity Policy may be subject to disciplinary action or sanctions in accordance with the applicable Faculty or Staff Handbook.